 21. A player tosses a coin and score one point for every head and two points for every tail that turns up.
 He plays on until his score reaches or passes n.
 P_n denotes the probability of getting a score of exactly n.
-The value of P(n) is equal to
+Which of the following is not true ?